-Power BI pivot table option will convert selected rows into columns.
-In this article, we will show you, How to create a pivot table or how to convert the unpivoted table into a pivot table in Power BI with an example.
+Power BI pivot table option converts selected rows into columns.
+Let me show you how to create a pivot table or how to convert the unpivoted table into a pivot table in Power BI with an example.

 How to create a Power BI Pivot Table

-In order to create a Power BI pivot table or convert unpivot to a pivot table, please click Edit Queries option under the Home tab.
+To create a Power BI pivot table or to convert unpivot to a pivot table, please click the Edit Queries option under the Home tab.

-Clicking Edit Queries option will open a new window called Power Query Editor.
+Clicking Edit Queries option opens a new window called Power Query Editor.

 In this example, we are going to pivot the calendar year column based on the order quantity.

-Clicking the pivot Column button will open the following window.
+Clicking the pivot Column button opens the following window.

 Let me select the Order Quantity as the values column

-Next, we selected Sum as the aggregate function value
+Next, we selected the Sum as the aggregate function value

 Now you can see the pivot table